 It is possible to receive reimbursements before the event actually has taken place.
 Candidates must still submit a signed business trip form prior to any purchases.
-After getting approval for the trip, candidates should then complete the Business trip advance payment.docx form available on Open LMS and send it to our International Officer Nicole Lorenz who will further explain the procedure.
+After getting approval for the trip, candidates should then complete the Business trip advance payment.docx form available on Open LMS and send it to the coordination team who will further explain the procedure.